 Corporate sponsors such as Chevron, Mechanics Bank, Richmond Sanitary, Richmond Rotary, Sims Metal, Costco, the Courtyard by Marriott and many others stepped up to the plate to offer not only money, but volunteers who helped with toy bagging, food bagging and at the event itself, handing out bags, helping to carry bags, handling the bike giveaway and much more.
 There were bikes to build, trucks to drive to pick up toys, bikes, food and chicken.
 Fire and Police, along with community volunteers, came together to make it happen.
 The Richmond Police Explorers helped with the logistics and keeping the lines in order, and also with assisting those needing help carrying the bags of toys and food.

 Rod Woods was the heart and soul of the program.
-His outgoing personality, ability to talk people into giving support in many forms will be missed.
+His outgoing personality, ability to talk people into giving support in many forms is sorely missed.

-One day in December, children flock to the EM Downer YMCA in Richmond.
+One day in December, children flocked to the EM Downer YMCA in Richmond.
 Through a lottery, some kids win a bike and some don’t.
 The more bikes, the more happy kids.
 Simple.
-So buy a kid a bike: $49/each (includes helmet).
-For more than 1 bike, enter an amount or write a check in multiples of $49.
+So buy a kid a bike: $89/each (includes helmet).
+For more than 1 bike, enter an amount or write a check in multiples of $89.

 What does serving hundreds of families look like?
 It looks like this!